 You can find these resources using the following tools:

-A current library account is required for off-campus searching.
+A current College Network Account is required for off-campus searching.

 You can find print books and DVDs by using the following tools:

-Print version of periodicals are available only at the Perth and Pembroke campus locations.
+Print versions of periodicals are available only at the Perth and Pembroke campus locations.
 Borrowing is permitted for a 7-day period.